NanoCommons/workshops/2021-12-08/SPARQLendpoint/AOP-Wiki.md

 - <button onclick="toggleAnswer('q1.4')">Answer</button><span id="q1.4" style="visibility: hidden">Adding another variable to the `SELECT` list and requesting that variable by adding in the query `?KE mmo:0000000 ?[new variable name]`.
 This should return a table with the added column.</span>

 ### Exercise 2 - counting of subjects
-This first exercise is about creating simple SPARQL queries that count particular types of subjects in the RDF.
+This exercise is about creating simple SPARQL queries that count particular types of subjects in the RDF.
 See the example SPARQL query below that counts the number of Key Events in the RDF.

 ```sparql
 SELECT (count (?KE) as ?nKE)